Nuclear industry in South Australia: Nuclear submarines

-In 2021, the Morrison Government announced that Australia would acquire a fleet of nuclear-propelled submarines, replacing a prior agreement with French contractor DCNS to build a fleet of diesel-propelled submarines.
+In 2021, the Morrison government announced that Australia would acquire a fleet of nuclear-propelled submarines, replacing a prior agreement with French contractor DCNS to build a fleet of diesel-propelled submarines.

 The prospect of constructing nuclear submarines in South Australia had been raised on various occasions during the 2010s.
 In 2011, the CEO of Defence SA, Andrew Fletcher expressed his personal view that it would be unlikely for Australia's Future Submarine project to commit to producing nuclear powered submarines, unless a nuclear industry was established in Australia beforehand, or if their production was outsourced offshore.
 He expressed his belief that a commitment to 12 diesel-powered submarines was more likely.
 Authors from UCL Australia have written opinion pieces and produced research papers on the topic.
 In 2015, former Rolls-Royce nuclear engineer and submarine expert Steve Ludlam was appointed to the Defence SA Advisory Board.

 In 2016, the contract for the supply of Australia's Future Submarines Project was awarded to French company Direction des Constructions Navales Services (DCNS), and the Barracuda-class submarine was selected.
 The existing Barracuda-class submarine was a nuclear powered submarine, but the Australian Government sought a modified design with diesel-powered pump jet propulsion.
 The other bidders which were competing for the tender did not make nuclear powered submarines.
 Australian Cabinet ministers have discussed the merits of keeping the nuclear propulsion option open by choosing the Barracuda-class design and LNP coalition governments are supportive of nuclear industrial development in Australia.

 in 2017, former Australian Prime Minister Tony Abbott spoke of the merits of considering nuclear propulsion for Australia's Future Submarine Project, claiming various advantages over diesel propulsion, including range and speed.

-In 2021, the AUKUS security pact was signed as a trilateral agreement between Australia, the USA and the UK.
+In 2021, the AUKUS security pact was signed as a trilateral agreement between Australia, the US and the UK.
 The agreement with the French was abandoned, in favour of developing a fleet of nuclear-powered submarines with American and British technology and expertise.
 The new, nuclear fleet will be designed and developed in collaboration with AUKUS partners with further details expected to be announced in 2023.